morpho-org/pre-liquidation/certora/README.md

 The [`certora/specs`](specs) folder contains the following files:

 - [`Reentrancy.spec`](specs/Reentrancy.spec) checks that
-  PreLiquidation is reentrancy safe by making sure that there are no untrusted external calls.
+  PreLiquidation is reentrant by checking that the storage is never used.

 The [`certora/confs`](confs) folder contains a configuration file for each corresponding specification file.